Skip to main content

 Accessible toilets

-Accessible toilets, including a Changing Places toilet, are located in the centre of the High Street in the Shambles and can be accessed via a Radar Key.
+Accessible toilets, including a Changing Places toilet, are located in the centre of the High Street in the Shambles and can be accessed by a Radar Key as well as ARC Stockton Arts Centre on Dovecot Street.
 Accessible toilets are also available in Wellington Square Shopping Centre during normal trading hours.
-You will also find accessible portaloos in SIRF Green.
+You will also find accessible portable toilets in SIRF Green.

 Useful information